How To Set Up An Email Account In cPanel: Step-By-Step Tutorial

 Hosting your WordPress site on a server with cPanel installed lets you easily set up emails and email forwarding and puts you in control of your digital processes.

 Congratulations!
-Now you know how to set up an email address using cPanel.
+Now you know how to create email addresses in cPanel.